NuGet/NuGetDocs/site/Docs/Reference/Package-Restore-with-Team-Build.markdown

 The source code is under the `src` folder.
 Although our demo only uses a single solution, you can easily imagine that this folder contains more than one solution.

-We've also added ignore files for both git (`.gitignore`) as well as TF version control (`.tfignore`).
+In order to communicate to the version control that we don’t intent to check-in the **packages** folders, we've also added ignore files for both git (`.gitignore`) as well as TF version control (`.tfignore`).
 These files describes patterns of files you don't want to check-in.

-Since we already made the decision to never to check-in the target files we've also added a line to our `.gitignore` file so that packages folders are completely ignored:
+The `.gitignore` file looks as follows:

 	syntax: glob
 	*.user